Jingo-Finance/docs/docs/contracts/v2/reference/overview.md

 ## Periphery

 The periphery is a constellation of smart contracts designed to support domain-specific interactions with the core.
-As the Pegasys protocol is a permissionless system, the contracts described below have no special privileges and are only a small subset of possible periphery-like contracts.
+As the Jingo protocol is a permissionless system, the contracts described below have no special privileges and are only a small subset of possible periphery-like contracts.

 ### SwapRouter